Maxwell011/sushi-experience/README.md

 # Features

 - You can order sushi from the comfort of your home
-- You can check out our popular Salad Sushi
+- You can check out our special Salad Sushi
 - You can save your favorite sushi and have it delivered
 - You can rate your favorite one and share it with others